 The financial markets continued to be volatile throughout the year.
-The significant recovery in asset values that was seen last year, as news regarding the pandemic improved, has been largely reversed with the conflict in the Ukraine creating further uncertainty.
-The Charity's portfolio saw a loss on investments for the year of £957k (2021: £1,277k gain).
-Investment income has held up well at £235k (2021: £254k) delivering a combined return of -6.91% (2021: 19%) against a target of inflation +3%.
-While the return is below target, it is in line with other indices and reflective of the overall market reaction to world events.
+The impact of the pandemic and Russia's invasion of Ukraine have started to fade, but portfolio performance remains short of target against a period of high inflation.
+The Charity's portfolio saw a further, but reduced, loss on investments for the year of £180k (2022: £957k).
+Investment income for the year was slightly up on last year at £254k (2022: £235k) delivering a combined return of 0.8% (2022: -6.9%) against a target of inflation +3%.
+While the return is below target, it is in line with other indices and reflective of the overall market performance over the last 12 months.
 The Investment Committee monitors performance over the long term and is currently satisfied with longer term performance, especially considering the current volatility of the stock markets.